 Get started with 25+ real-world OKR examples for different teams

-Not only is alignment key to a successful OKR culture, it’s also key to integrating OKRs and scaling growth within your company.
+Not only is alignment key to a successful OKR culture, it’s also key to your OKR implementation plan and scaling growth within your company.

 Highly aligned companies grow revenue at least 58% faster and are 72% more profitable than misaligned companies.